 RARS Volunteer Examiners are accredited through the W5YI VEC.
-They give examinations at club meetings in February, May, August and November, at several area hamfests, and at the end of each RARS licensing class.
-In April, testing is done at the RARSfesthamfest.
+They administer license examinations quarterly, usually on the first Tuesday of the month at the same location as the club meetings.
+They also administer exams at several area hamfests, and at the end of each RARS licensing class.
+In April, testing is done at the RARS Hamfest RARSfest.
 For more info, contact our VE Chairperson.

 RARS sponsors several nets on our repeaters and on HF.
 For a current list, click here.